Edit in GitHubLog an issue

 Integrate and register Messaging extension in your app.

-Fetch and cache the code-based content
+Fetch and cache code-based experiences & content cards

 Java